Coronavirus dampens Christmas joy in Bethlehem and elsewhere

 Elsewhere, there was little holiday cheer for tourism-dependent Thailand, as the country grapples with an unexpected spike in virus cases, despite strict border controls that have effectively blocked travelers from entering the kingdom.

 The Christmas and New Year’s holidays are typically peak season for the tropical country’s hotels, restaurants, bars and often naughtier-than-nice entertainment venues.
-Many of those businesses have decided it’s not even worth opening or have gone out of business.
+Many of those businesses have either gone out of business or decided it’s even worth opening.

-Shopping malls that cater heavily to foreign tourists are putting on a brave face, erecting towering artificial Christmas trees.
+Shopping malls that cater heavily to foreign tourists built towering artificial Christmas trees.
 Some hotels that remained open are putting on their usual buffets for resident expats and members of Thailand’s moneyed elite.

 But any hopes of a return to normalcy were dashed in recent days as the country recorded a new cluster of more than 1,000 cases.
 Authorities responded by announcing fresh restrictions on Bangkok and other areas that included canceling New Year’s Eve celebrations.